taisei-project/taisei/doc/GAME.rst

 Difficulty
 ----------

-[STRIKEOUT:If you found this guide helpful, you probably should start playing Easy mode.]
+:strike:`If you found this guide helpful, you probably should start playing Easy mode.`

 Taisei is a very hard game, especially for newcomers to the genre.
 In many modern games, *Easy* is a placeholder and *Normal* is the easy mode